 Cognizant's report on the public television interconnection system provided recommendations on how to deploy the most cost-effective, technologically efficient interconnection solution.
 In response to the Cognizant Report and subsequent RFP process, in February 2017, PBS resubmitted an interconnection proposal to CPB that totals \$150 million over ten years.
 The new proposal is substantially less expensive than the original proposal of \$197 million and is less than Cognizant's cost estimate of \$170 million.
-As soon as the CPB Board approves PBS' revised interconnection proposal, the budget numbers will be shared with OMB and Congress.
+In March 2017, the CPB Board of Directors authorized CPB management to enter into an agreement with PBS to provide up to \$56.7 million to build out the initial stage of the public television interconnection system.
+Following completion of PBS's research and planning for Stage 2 by the end of 2019, CPB and PBS will discuss the detailed scope of work and corresponding grant request for allocation of appropriated funds, which will need approval by the CPB Board of Directors.